-As shown in Figure 1, after peaking at over 900,000 MT in 2001, assistance provided by the WFP fell dramatically.
+As shown in Figure 1, after peaking at over 900,000 MT in 2001, assistance provided by the WFP fell dramatically until 2008, when the U.S.' large contribution brought up the WFP total.
 There were two primary reasons for the decline in WFP assistance.
 The first was "donor fatigue," as contributing nations objected to the North Korean government's continued development of its nuclear and missile programs as well as tightened restrictions on the ability of donor agencies to monitor food shipments to ensure that food is received by the neediest.
 The emergence of other emergency food situations around the globe also has stretched the food aid resources of the United States and other donors.
 Whatever the causes, the WFP was unable to fill its goal of 150,000 MT for the 2006-2008 period.
 During this time, increased bilateral assistance-outside the WFP's program-that China and South Korea shipped directly to North Korea, as well as improved harvests in North Korea, appear to have made up much of the gap, which generally is estimated to be in the range of one million MT per year.